oxai/vrai/README.md

 ### Set up

 - Install NeosVR
-- Install Unity Editor (>2018)
 - Install ML-Agents (version 0.15.X)
 - Copy the dlls in `environment/neos/dlls/Libraries` to the `Libraries` folder in the Neos installation folder (from now on refered to as "Neos folder"), often in `C:\Program Files (x86)\Steam\steamapps\common\NeosVR`.
 - Copy the file `run_neos.bat` in `environment/neos/dlls` to Neos folder.
 - If you want to use one of the existing environments (right now, only up to date environment is the betali environment I'm using with the 18dof agent (actions are head, 2 hands)), then you'd need to ask it for me.
 Just register on Neos, send me a friend request (I'm guillefix), and I'll send you the world.
 - The current training uses imitation learning, and that requires a demo file.
 I am not pusshing those because they can be too large for Github.
-They are in `environment/neos/UnityMiddleWare2/Assets/Demonstrations`.
-I uploaded the current demo [here](environment/neos/UnityMiddleWare2/Assets/Demonstrations), so copy that to `environment/neos/UnityMiddleWare2/Assets/Demonstrations` to use it if you want.
+They are in `environment/neos/built_env/Unity Environment_Data/Demonstrations`.
+I uploaded the current demo [here](environment/neos/UnityMiddleWare2/Assets/Demonstrations), so copy that to `environment/neos/built_env/Unity Environment_Data/Demonstrations` to use it if you want.
 This is quite a complex task to learn, sorry don't have a simple demo rn for testing :P maybe Rian can provide one he's working on.

 ### Running

 - Open Neos with plugins, by running `run_neos.bat` (now found in Neos folder).
 - Open the world (which would be wherever you left it after opening it from the message I sent, unless you have moved it somewhere else).
 This is done by double clicking on the orb.
 If using Neos in desktop mode, refer to here for the basic controls: http://wiki.neosvr.com/subdom/wiki/index.php?title=Basic_Controls.
 If you have VR, then we can meet in Neos and I can teach you the basics (or just ask me etc)
-- Open Unity Hub, and open the project in `environment/neos/UnityMiddleWare2`.
-The first time, you'll have to click "Add", and find the folder, and select the folder.
-After that, Unity Hub will save the project and you can just click on it.
 - Open cmd terminal and navigate to `agent/mlagents`.
-You can run `train_agent.bat`, but I recommend actually just using the command `mlagents-learn trainer_config.yaml --run-id=whatever-run-id-you-want --train` and also opening (a copy of) `gail_config.yaml`.
+You can run `train_agent.bat`, but I recommend actually just using the command `mlagents-learn trainer_config.yaml --env="..\..\environment\neos\built_env\Unity Environment" --run-id=whatever-run-id-you-want --train` and also opening (a copy of) `gail_config.yaml`.
 Then you can change the training settings (which are the ones under `NeosAgent`).
 See https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-ML-Agents.md, https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md, and https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Reward-Signals.md for documentation on what the different options mean, and intuitions on what they do.
-- Just after running the `mlagents-learn` command, you should go to the `UnityMiddleWare2` open in the Unity Editor, and click the play button on the top.
-Training should soon begin
-- You can stop the training by clicking the play button again, or ctrl+c on the cmd.
+- You can stop the training by pressing ctrl+c on the cmd.
 - You can open also another cmd and navigate to `agent/mlagents` and run `tensorboard --logdir summaries --port 6006` and go to `localhost:6006` to see the tensorboard with learning metrics.

 ## Instructions for development